fwinkelbauer/chunkyard/README.md

 # Chunkyard

-Chunkyard is a backup application for Windows and Linux which stores files in a content addressable storage with support for dynamic chunking and encryption.
+Chunkyard is a fast backup application for Windows and Linux which stores files in a content addressable storage with support for dynamic chunking and encryption.

 The [FastCDC][fastcdc] chunking algorithm is a C# port of these libraries: